Jimmy Eat World: 1998–1999: Clarity

-Bleed American (2001–2003)
+2000–2003: Bleed American

 The band decided to record its next album without the help of a label, supporting itself with touring and by compiling its previously released singles into Singles, which was released on indie label Big Wheel Recreation.
 The band also took on day jobs, saving as much as they could to spend on the sessions.
 They worked for a third time with Trombino, who agreed to defer payment until after the album's release in order to keep costs down.
 Some of the drum tracks were recorded at Cherokee, and then the band moved to Doug Messenger's Hard Drive Analog and Digital studios in North Hollywood, where five weeks of tracking completed the recording phase.
 Trombino then mixed the record at Extasy in Hollywood.
 Adkins saw the band's goal for the album as "writing and playing the most precise, simple pop rock possible".

 The finished album was titled Bleed American.
 Joining with Gersh's new management company, GAS Entertainment, the band scouted for a new label.
 The band eventually signed with DreamWorks Records.
 The completed album was released in July 2001, which included a vinyl edition through the now-defunct Grand Royal label, founded by the Beastie Boys in 1993.
 The title track (named "Salt Sweat Sugar" in the UK) was the lead single.
 The album's second single, "The Middle", became the band's biggest single to date, reaching number 5 on the Billboard Hot 100 chart.
 The video for the song received significant airplay on MTV, including on Total Request Live.
 The album was certified platinum by the RIAA.
 Following the September 11 attacks, the band decided to re-issue the album as Jimmy Eat World out of concern that the title Bleed American might be misinterpreted, possibly as a threatening "bleed, American".
 That year the band performed at Edgefest II in Toronto, Canada.

 In 2008, the album was re-released as a deluxe edition and renamed to its original title, Bleed American.
 This edition contains a total of 32 tracks—the original 11 as well as 21 bonus tracks, which are live recordings, demos and B-sides.